The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 We directly calculate the oxygen abundance, or gas-phase metallicity, of our composite spectrum using the ionic abundance equations of \citet{Izotov2006}.
 These equations utilize the values of $T_e$([\ion{O}{2}]), $T_e$([\ion{O}{3}]), and $n_e$ given in the preceding section as well as the dust-corrected emission-line ratios of [\ion{O}{2}] $\lambda\lambda$3726, 3729/H$\beta$ and [\ion{O}{3}] $\lambda\lambda$4959, 5007/H$\beta$.
 We assume that the total oxygen abundance is the summation of the ionic abundances in the \ion{H}{2} region $\rm{O^+}$ and $\rm{O^{++}}$ ionization zones as seen in Equation \ref{equ:oxygen_abundance}.
 Any higher ionization states of oxygen are deemed to have a negligible contribution to the metallicity.

-From our composite spectrum, we report a typical gas-phase metallicity for high-redshift, star-forming, dwarf galaxies of $12+\log(\rm{O/H})=7.87^{+0.24}_{-0.22}$ \citep[$0.15^{+0.11}_{-0.06}\ \rm{Z_\odot}$;][]{Asplund2021}.
+From our composite spectrum, we report a typical gas-phase metallicity for high-redshift ($z \sim 2.3$), star-forming, dwarf galaxies of $12+\log(\rm{O/H}) = 7.88^{+0.25}_{-0.22}$ \citep[$0.15^{+0.12}_{-0.06}\ \rm{Z_\odot}$;][]{Asplund2021}.
 This metallicity estimate, as well as the calculations from our composite spectrum of the other physical properties detailed in Section \ref{sec:measurements}, are summarized in Table \ref{tab:comp_properties}.
+As a reminder, unless specified otherwise, the measurements presented in the text and in Table \ref{tab:comp_properties} have stated uncertainty values reflecting our use of the bootstrapped uncertainty spectrum of our composite and its consideration of sample variance.